d-ramasamy/Data-Science-Notebook-Development-Task/README.md

 **Your data science task is the following:**

 * Compare housing and rental prices in five major cities on the United States’ west coast.
+Five major cities in this task are:     Seattle, Portland, San Francisco, Los Angeles, San Diego.

 * Dataset: https://www.kaggle.com/zillow/zecon